abeeds/Shelvd/README.md

 ## File Structure
 ### Database - /src/app/db
 All functions and methods modifying the SQLite database can be found here.
+All functions from files dedicated to specific tables return this kind of array: [boolean, message].
+The boolean indicates whether the function was capable of doing its task.
+The message is there to indicate why it may have failed.

 #### db.ts
 This file contains some basic methods for accessing and initializing tha database.